alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       The state of the light can also be used to control a "Light Toggle" scalar parameter on an array of dynamic material instances.
 Just add a dynamic material instance to that array, and the parameter (from 0 to 1) will be set as the state of the light changes.

+      If you need to toggle lights which just exist as emissive color in materials (with no light component) there are material functions you can use for that instead of a blueprint approach.
+The functions "Day to Night Color" and "Day to Night Float" will switch between two inputs based on if the sun is up or down.

 -----
 TRIGGERING EVENTS AT SPECIFIC TIMES
 -----

-      UDS has event dispatchers which fire at particular times, which your actors can use to perform actions at Sunset, Sunrise, Midnight, Hourly, Every Minute, or a Custom Time.
+      UDS has event dispatchers which are called at particular times, which your actors can use to perform actions at Sunset, Sunrise, Midnight, Hourly, Every Minute, or a Custom Time.

       To use them, you'll first need to get a reference to the UDS actor in your blueprints.
 A simple way to do that is to use the shared function "Get Ultra Dynamic Sky".
 Then using that reference, you can bind events in your blueprint to the dispatchers.
 For example "Bind to Sunrise" or "Bind to Sunset".
 Once they're bound, these events will be called by UDS at the appropriate time.